witchEverly/Word-Embeddings/README.md

 ## The Problem with One-hot Encoding

 You may think this is a very inefficient way to represent words due to the sparsity and the high dimensionality of the vectors.
-A very large matrix would be very slow to train and very slow to run when it comes to a neural network.

-**But that isn't the only reason why one-hot encoding is inefficient.** The main reason is that one-hot encoding doesn't capture the similarity between words.
+However, this isn't actually why we are concerned.
+The actual concern is that one-hot encoding doesn't capture the similarity between words.
 This is because the Euclidean distance between any two one-hot vectors is the same, and the cosine similarity between any two one-hot vectors is 0.

 Let's demonstrate this mathematically: